nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.markdown

 ---
 title: 'Spina: A Ruby on Rails CMS'
 date: 2016-03-11 09:00:00 Z
-categories:
-- tutorial
-- rails
-- spina
+category: spina cms
 tags:
 - rails
 - spina
+layout: post
 image: spina.png
 cover: spina.png
 excerpt: Introduction to a new CMS built on Ruby on Rails.
 This is a step by step guide to get started with it.
+nextpost: spina-rails-cms-part-2
 comments: true

 listed: true
-featured: true
+featured: false
-nextpost: spina-rails-cms-part-2
-layout: post
+size: small
 ---

 <div class="alert alert-warning">